v2-mini/v2-mini-robot/README.md

 Eclipse is useful when developing nodes in c++.
 The following is a list of steps to get it working with ROS:

-1. follow this tutorial to install [eclipse][ecli] on ubuntu.
+Install [eclipse][ecli] on ubuntu.

-2. run these [catkin elipse commands][ros-ecli] in section '2.2 Catkin-y approach' to enable ROS syntax in eclipse.
+Run these [catkin elipse commands][ros-ecli] in section '2.2 Catkin-y approach' to enable ROS syntax in eclipse.

-3. open eclipse and import the `v2mini_ws/build/` directory as a general existing project.
+Open eclipse and import the `v2mini_ws/build/` directory as `General Project -> Existing Project`

 You should now be able to edit the packages under `[Source directory]` in the eclipse editor.